Skip to content

 CLI Reference

-Every noorm command runs as a non-interactive CLI by default — perfect for CI/CD pipelines, scripts, and automation.
+Every noorm command runs as a non-interactive CLI by default.
 The Ink/React TUI lives behind a separate subcommand:

 bash